SMBC Aviation Capital orders additional CFM LEAP-1A Engines

 A long-time CFM customer, Dublin-based SMBC Aviation Capital currently has a fleet of more than 350 aircraft powered by CFM56 and LEAP engines in service or on order.

 Our customers are very satisfied with the LEAP-1A engines in their fleets.
 This engine is delivering everything CFM promised and has become a valuable asset.

 The LEAP-1A engine is providing operators with a 15 percent improvement in fuel consumption and CO2 emissions, along with dramatic reductions in engine noise and exhaust gaseous emissions.
 All this technology is focused on providing better utilization, including CFM’s legendary reliability out of the box; greater asset availability; enhanced time on wing margins to help keep maintenance costs low; and minimized maintenance actions, all supported by sophisticated analytics that enable CFM to provide tailored, predictive maintenance over the life of the product.

 About SMBC Aviation Capital

-SMBC Aviation Capital is the world’s third largest aircraft leasing company, with over 150 airline and investment customers in over 50 countries.
-As at March 31 2016, the company owns, manages and is committed to 665 aircraft valued at c$16billion.
-Established in 2001, the company rebranded to SMBC Aviation Capital in 2012, following its $7.3 billion acquisition by a consortium comprising of two of Japan’s biggest companies SMFG and Sumitomo Corporation.
-The company has 160 people across 10 global locations.
-For more information, visit smbc.aero
+SMBC Aviation Capital is one of the world’s leading aircraft lessors, with 86 airline customers in 40 countries.
+At 31 March 2019, the company owns, manages and is committed to purchase 729 aircraft.
+Established in 2001, the company was acquired in 2012 by a consortium comprising of two of Japan’s biggest companies SMFG and Sumitomo Corporation.
+For further information go to https://www.smbc.aero/